 These tips will help you shop with confidence.

-~You’ve had a few dates, you’re going out on Valentine’s, but you haven’t talked about a future yet, and you don’t have a mutual commitment to date only each other: a book or two, a DVD set of a favorite television show, a couple of the best films of your date’s favorite actor, a winter hat, scarf, and/or gloves, something representing a favorite sports team, a tech-gadget, a nice pen or portfolio for work, or a new bag for the gym are good idea starters.
+~You’ve had a few dates, you’re going out on Valentine’s, but you haven’t talked about a future yet, and you don’t have a mutual commitment to date only each other: a book or two, a couple of the best films of your date’s favorite actor, a winter hat, scarf, and/or gloves, something representing a favorite sports team, a tech-gadget, a nice pen or portfolio for work, or a new bag for the gym are good idea starters.

 ~You’re boyfriend and girlfriend, but you don’t know whether he or she is Mr. or Mrs. Forever: tickets to an upcoming concert, sporting event, or festival (this shows you hope to be in the picture in a few months when the event’s date rolls around), a nice addition to a collection (always okay for a collector), or something one-of-a-kind like a piece of art, an item from an antique store, or a piece of jewelry (not a ring).

 ~You’re married: it’s whatever you and your spouse have decided that the day should be.
 I know couples who give extravagant gifts, and I know couples, like Kent and me, who celebrate with no cards, no gifts (except for a small box of Godiva chocolates with nut-filled centers he lovingly gives me each year; he’d buy me a big box, but I’d eat it all, so I prefer the small box!), and dinner around the kitchen table with our boys.
-Then, maybe, if there is a nice movie on, we might treat ourselves to a movie on demand, or maybe we’ll watch something we’ve recorded on DVR.
+Then, maybe, if there’s a nice movie on, we might treat ourselves to a movie on demand.
 It’s not an extravagant Valentine’s Day, but it’s our Valentine’s, and it suits us, especially for now.

 Seasons of life bring changes.
 The carefree long weekends away you enjoyed before the kids came might disappear for the next two decades.
-Talk about what you want THIS Valentine’s Day to be.
-Every year.
+Every year have a quick conversation about what you want THIS Valentine’s Day to be.
 It’s okay to change it up or keep it the same year-to-year, as long as it’s a mutual decision.
-Even if necessity trumps romance and there are concessions you wish you didn’t have to make, when you’ve made the decision together, you can more easily find the silver lining.
+Even if necessity takes precedence over romance and there are concessions you wish you didn’t have to make, when you’ve made the decision together, you can more easily find the silver lining.

 4. The Special Meal of the Day

-If you’re going out to eat, keep in mind that restaurants are packed and they probably have special menus for the evening (often for the day or so before and after Valentine’s, too), because the kitchen is so busy that they can’t cook from their whole menu.
-Also, they know you’ll pay more because that’s where you want to eat Valentine’s dinner.
+If you are going out to eat, keep in mind that restaurants are packed and they probably have special menus at a significantly higher cost for the evening (often for the day or so before and after Valentine’s, too), because the kitchen is so busy that they can’t cook from their whole menu.

-These tips will help you get the most from your meal:
+These tips will help make your meal memorable:

-~When making reservations early, make them in person, and pick out the table where you would like to sit.
+Restaurant Grace Note: When making reservations, make them in person, and pick out the table where you would like to sit.
 The one by the big bay window?
 The one in the romantic corner?
-You decide and let her know during dinner that you came in January and picked out the table.
-She’ll be impressed!
+You decide and let her know during dinner you came in early and picked out the table.
+Impressive!

-~For added romance, hand-deliver flowers to the restaurant earlier in the day and have them waiting for her when you arrive.
+~For added romance, hand-deliver flowers to the restaurant earlier in the day and have them waiting.

-~Ask her whether she’d like you to surprise her and choose the restaurant or there’s somewhere she wants to go in particular.
-Sometimes people want to try the new place everyone is talking about.
+~As for the restaurant you chose, whether you’re dining in or picking up a to-go order, sometimes people want to try the new place everyone is talking about.
 Sometimes people want to go back to a place they went when they were first dating.
 Sometimes they want formal.
 Sometimes they want casual.
 Talk.
 Ask.
 Inquire.
 It doesn’t make it any less romantic.
 It makes the meal something in particular to look forward to.

 ~For a meal at home, ask what he or she would like you to prepare.
 Gentlemen, offer to cook!
 Ladies, you know his favorite meal, but is that what he wants for Valentine’s?
 Ask.
 Inquire.
 Talk about it.
 (See the tip directly above.)